Everything You Need to Know About Hidradenitis Suppurativa (HS)

 Hurley Stage III is the least common stage, but it’s also the most painful.
 At this stage, patients have multiple severe lesions throughout the body, including significant sinus tract formation and scarring across the entire affected area.

 Because HS is widespread and recurring at Stage III, this is the most difficult stage to treat.
-Your doctor may recommend removing boils, tracts, and scars via surgery, particularly if they interfere with your quality of life.
+Your doctor may recommend removing lesions, tracts, and scars via surgery, particularly if they interfere with your quality of life.
 In some cases, immunosuppressant drugs may also be prescribed as a preventative measure.

 - Heart disease